algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 **Work Hours:**

-To maintain a balanced workload and ensure steady progress, we have allocated a total of 399 hours, distributed among team members as needed.
+To maintain a balanced workload and ensure steady progress, we have allocated a total of 399 hours (9 and a half days of work on the project, bearing in mind that half a day is 3.5 hours and that there are 6 of us in the team), distributed among team members as needed.
 This allocation is designed to optimise productivity while allowing for flexibility in addressing project challenges.

-**Financial Independence**
+**Financial Independence:**

 We take pride in stating that our custom assembly language project requires no external financial investment, which means our total budget is 0€.
 We have efficiently organised our resources to ensure that all development activities can be carried out within the scope of our existing capabilities and infrastructure.